 NuScale Power is developing the Power Module, a 50MWe pressurised water reactor and generator, designed to be deployed in clusters of up to 12 per site.
 US-based NuScale is working with the Nuclear AMRC to collaborate on UK development, and is actively seeking potential UK suppliers.
 In July 2016, the Nuclear AMRC hosted NuScale’s UK suppliers day.
 NuScale has launched a supplier registration page at suppliers.nuscalepower.com

-Urenco is working with Amec and Atkins on an ultra-small design called U-Battery.
+Urenco is leading development of an ultra-small design called U-Battery.
 Based on pebble bed technology, each reactor will produce just 4MWe plus 10MWt.
 Target markets include back-up power, desalination plants and smart cities.
 Urenco is working with the Nuclear AMRC to support development.

 China National Nuclear Corporation (CNNC) is also adapting Westinghouse AP1000 technology for its ACP100 SMR, with an output of 100MWe plus 310MW thermal power which can be used in district heating schemes.
 CNNC is preparing a demonstration site with two units in Fujian province, and is engaged with the Nuclear AMRC on potential UK development.

-GF Nuclear is an independent power generation company which aims to develop the 100MWe Smart reactor developed by the Korea Atomic Energy Research Institute (KAERI) in the UK.
+GF Nuclear is an independent power generation company which aims to develop the South Korean 100MWe Smart reactor in the UK.
 GF Nuclear says it will give UK engineering firms every opportunity to supply elements of the reactor’s core and other critical nuclear systems.

 Key manufacturing technologies